mohyaz11/OptimumSetupBook/manuscript/Workers.md

 ## Worker Pools

-In the diagram above there are two worker pools, Windows and Linux.
-That is a good start, however, we recommend creating different worker pools for the different types of work being done.
+In the diagram above, there are two worker pools, Windows and Linux.
+That is a good start, but we recommend creating different worker pools for the different types of work being done.
 If you are doing Kubernetes deployments, Azure deployments, and database deployments, then we recommend three worker pools, one for Kubernetes, another for Azure, and another for database deployments.

 Breaking apart the worker pools by deployment type provides many benefits.
-The servers in each pool only have the be configured to handle the deployment type.
+The servers in each pool only have to be configured to handle the deployment type.
 For Kubernetes deployments this means just installing KubeCtl.
 While the Azure deployments only need the Azure CLI installed.
-Less software to install, reduces the chance of any software conflicts.
+Less software to install reduces the chance of any software conflicts.
 You can scale up your worker pools based on need.
 If you are deploying to hundreds of databases, then you could have a half dozen workers in the database worker pool.
 Meanwhile, if you are only deploying to a couple of Kubernetes clusters, then you might need one or two workers in the Kubernetes worker pool.

 For this demo, we will be adding those three worker pools.
 To start, you will go to the infrastructure page and click on worker pools.